mcellteam/mcell/libmcell/documentation/generated/instantiation.rst

   | Only one of number_to_release, density, concentration or molecule_list can be set.
   | Cannot be set when shape is Shape.LIST.

+* | **release_probability**: float = 1
+  | This release does not occur every time, but rather with probability p.
+  | Either the whole release occurs or none of it does; the probability does not
+  | apply molecule-by-molecule. release_probability must be in the interval [0, 1].